yeadamk/wordle-evolved/README.md

 ![image14](images/image14.png)

 ### Installing Dependencies and Setting Up Backend
 Now that firebase is all set up, you can run a shell script and it will prompt you to enter the keys you got from step 1.
 Make sure you are entering this information without the enclosing quotation marks around it.
-For example, when asked for an api key, please enter AIzaSyCJLwC9Nqjvq0U3ILxMmCpSmxyN2npQvTE instead of "AIzaSyCJLwC9Nqjvq0U3ILxMmCpSmxyN2npQvTE".

 To run the shell script, type `./project_start_script`
 ```